PS2ClassicsVault/ps2classicsvault.github.io/README.md

 # Welcome to PS2 Classics Vault #

+# This project will no longer exist after Jan, 2023, as aprt of moving it to a new platform #

 Welcome if you are here for ps2classicsvault.com then you are in the right place.
 Our store contains games from the PS1, PS2 & PS3 in one package!

 We created this github repository to give everyone the ability to keep using our services even after the death of the our website.